hafid34bba/Hybrid-multi-criteria-recommendation-based-on-multi-aspect-sentiment-analysis/README.md

 Our collaborative filtering approach is based on K-nearest neighbors algorithm and uses sentiment analysis scores to calculate the similarity between users.

-We used Hamming distance for caculating the distance between users sentiments on a specific item (hotel) since the sentiment score is either 1 or 0.
+We used Hamming distance for caculating the distance between users sentiments on a specific item (hotel) since the sentiment score is either 1 or 0. then the simularity is calculated based on that distance ( similarity = 1 - distance).